alzyras/aggregator/README_PLUGINS.md

-# Wellness Statistics Plugins
+# Aggregator Plugins

-This document provides detailed information about each plugin in the Wellness Statistics application, including their data schemas and configuration requirements.
+This document provides detailed information about each plugin in the Aggregator application, including their data schemas and configuration requirements.

 ## Table of Contents
 - [Asana Plugin](#asana-plugin)